Highway Robbery (Freeway and The Jacka album): Background

 The pair had previously collaborated on the tracks "They Don't Know" on Tear Gas (2009), "Real Hood" on Gobots 2: D-Boy Era (2010), "Both Coasts" on The Indictment (2011), "All Kinds of Em" on StatikFree (2011), "Freedom Writers" on The Sentence (2012), and "So Many Animals" on The A.R.
 Street Album (2012).
 The first of which having been recorded when the two first met in "like 2002 or 2003" when the Jacka reached out to Freeway who was visiting the Bay Area at the time.
 The Jacka revealed to Vibe, the bulk of their music had been recorded as far back as 2006 and 2008.
 "We’ve recorded so much material together that we had to do something with all these songs."

 Their mixtape Write My Wrongs was released on October 14.
 The mixtape was intended to convey tracks that had not made it on to the album and sneak peaks into the upcoming release.
 Their aforementioned collaborations also appeared on the mixtape, including remixed versions of "Real Hood" and "So Many Animals" on new production.
 The mixtape was mixed and hosted by DJ Child.

 Freeway and The Jacka launched the "Highway Robbery" tour in late 2014 which was cut short due to the untimely death of The Jacka in February 2015.
-The duo performed at The Crocodile in Seattle/Washington in September of 2014 with Remy R.E.D as guest Dj.
+The duo performed at The Crocodile in Seattle/Washington in September 2014 with Remy R.E.D as guest Dj.
 And at Karribbean City in Oaklsnd/California with Dj Quest Live.